ParmidaPourmatin/TextRank_Implementation/README.md

 we also have used HAZM library for tokenization and sentence segmentation for Persian Language and we implemented ROUGE metric for evaluation.

+## Dataset

+We have used the following dataset for training and evaluation:

+- XSUM Dataset - English(You can find it here: https://github.com/EdinburghNLP/XSum)
+- BBC News Summary Dataset - English (You can find it here: https://www.kaggle.com/datasets/pariza/bbc-news-summary)
+- Mashregh News Summary Dataset - Persian (Due to the lack of dataset for Persian Language, we created our own dataset by scraping Mashregh News Website.
+You can find it in my Google Drive using this link: https://drive.google.com/drive/folders/1ycOu6f3427LHG1_xYK6ctAIpheYJMb20)